 Physical activities can involve incorporating many different activities, including walking, taking the stairs, gardening, housework, or doing any activity that allows the person living with fibromyalgia to get more movement.

 Many researchers believe that engaging in these short bursts of exercise is as effective in reducing pain as doing thirty minutes of exercise in a row.

-Researchers believe that no particular exercise is superior to any other type of exercise for Fibromyalgia patients, partly because Fibromyalgia patients vary in their symptoms.
-For example, some Fibromyalgia patients can tolerate extra walking, while others feel more comfortable doing mat pilates, cycling, or water aerobics.
+Researchers believe that no particular exercise is superior to any other type for fibromyalgia patients, partly because they vary in their symptoms.
+For example, some fibromyalgia patients can tolerate extra walking, while others feel more comfortable doing mat pilates, cycling, or water aerobics.

 THE RESULTS OF THE STUDY

-In addition, the study participants were matched against control patients that only took part in an educational program about Fibromyalgia.
+In addition, the study participants were matched against control patients who only participated in an educational program about fibromyalgia.

-The treatment group that was instructed in lifestyle exercises took 54 percent more steps during the day when compared to the control group who only received education on how important exercise is to Fibromyalgia but wasn't given any particular recommendations about how to exercise or what exercises to do.
+The treatment group that was instructed in lifestyle exercises took 54 percent more steps during the day compared to the control group, who only received education on how important exercise is to fibromyalgia but weren't given any particular recommendations about how to exercise or what exercises to do.

 Those instructed particularly in lifestyle physical activity told the researchers that they had fewer physical functioning deficits and decreased pain than the control group, who did not receive special exercise training.

 According to research, fibromyalgia patients should do more physical activity as part of their daily exercises.
 However, physical activity duration doesn't have to be significant, which is good because fibromyalgia patients have very little stamina, especially when starting a new exercise regime.

 Short bursts of activity seem to be as effective or even better than traditional types of exercise, such as cycling, walking, running, or swimming for a consecutive thirty minutes each day.